eclipse-cdt-cloud/vscode-trace-extension/README.md

 # VSCode Trace Extension

+🆕 Development has been made easier for features that require changes to the `traceviewer-base` and/or `traceviewer-react-components` libraries!
+These are now present locally in the form of a git subtree, which means that you can make changes to them directly here, along with changes to the VSCode extension.
+See below, and this [PR][PR-traceviewer-libs-as-subtree] for more information

+---

-This document contains information that may be useful for developers that want to build, modify, enhance and/or debug this extension.
+This document contains information that may prove useful for developers that want to build, modify, enhance and/or debug this extension.
 If you only intend to consume the extension, it might be easier to get it from the [public OpenVSX registry][tc-open-vsx],

 This project started from the [VSCode webview react project][vscode-webview-react].
 It works this way, with the extension itself being in the `vscode-trace-extension` directory and the react application being in the `vscode-trace-webapps` directory.